IBAnimatable/IBAnimatable/Documentation/Roadmap.md

 # Vision, Technical Considerations and Roadmap

 ## Vision
-IBAnimatable is an open source library to help designers and developers design and prototype UI, interaction, navigation, transition and animation for App Store ready Apps in Interface Builder.
+IBAnimatable is an open source library to help designers and developers design and prototype customized UI, interaction, navigation, transition and animation for App Store ready Apps in Interface Builder.

 ## Approaches
 * Adding convenient `@IBInspectable` properties to reduce numerous amount of manual code. e.g.`fillColor`, `cornerRadius`, `shadowColor` and `shadowOffset`.